13 Nov Is Oat Milk Good For You?

-Oat milk is now more popular than ever and has become the plant milk of choice for many.
+Oat milk is more popular than ever and has become the plant milk of choice for many.
 But how healthy is it really?
+Recently, the dairy alternative has been getting some bad press.
+So, before you order that oat flat white, let’s dig a little deeper into the question: is oat milk good for you?

 IS OAT MILK ULTRA PROCESSED?

 Yes, most widely available oat milks are considered ultra processed.
 They typically contain a fairly long list of ingredients, some of which you’d probably be surprised to discover.
 As well as oats and water, many brands also contain thickeners, stabilisers and even oil.
 Many widely available brands contain sunflower oil, an inflammatory omega 6 fat.
-Most of us consume far too much omega 6 and nowhere near enough omega 3 which increases inflammation in the body and therefore increases our disease risk and ageing processes.
+Most of us consume far too much omega 6 and not enough omega 3, which promotes inflammation in the body.
 Ultra processed foods (and in this case, drinks) are amongst the biggest contributors to our intake.

 HOW MUCH SUGAR IS IN OAT MILK?